Method of images: Mass transport in environmental flows with non-infinite domains

-Mathematics
+Mathematics for continuous cases

 This method is a specific application of Green's functions.
 The method of images works well when the boundary is a flat surface and the distribution has a geometric center.
 This allows for simple mirror-like reflection of the distribution to satisfy a variety of boundary conditions.
 Consider the simple 1D case illustrated in the graphic where there is a distribution of $\langle c \rangle$ as a function of $x$ and a single boundary located at $x_{b}$ with the real domain such that $x \ge x_b$ and the image domain $x < x_b$.
 Consider the solution $f(\pm x + x_0, t)$ to satisfy the linear differential equation for any $x_{0}$, but not necessarily the boundary condition.

 Note these distributions are typical in models that assume a Gaussian distribution.
 This is particularly common in environmental engineering, especially in atmospheric flows that use Gaussian plume models.

 Perfectly reflecting boundary conditions

 The mathematical statement of a perfectly reflecting boundary condition is as follows:

 This states that the derivative of our scalar function $y$ will have no derivative in the normal direction to a wall.
 In the 1D case, this simplifies to:

 This condition is enforced with positive images so that:

 where the $-x + (x_b - (x_0 - x_b))$ translates and reflects the image into place.
 Taking the derivative with respect to $x$:

 Thus, the perfectly reflecting boundary condition is satisfied.